rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.ping"></a>
 ## *ping [<sup>method</sup>](#head.Methods)*

 Pings the specified endpoint with the specified number of packets.

+### Events

+  No Events.

 ### Parameters